 - For the 11 credits hours of General Education Requirements (GERs), refer to the most current UAS academic catalog

-- Fisheries in Southeast Alaska
+- Introduction to Fisheries of Alaska

 - Fundamentals of Fisheries Biology